dalgwen/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 If a token fails the comparison, the action scores 0.
 If all actions scored 0, none is executed.

-The action configuration field 'type' defines the scoring mechanism.
-Those are the available:

-* "tokens": score by token equality.
-Will score 100% or 0% depending on whether all tokens match the template.
-* "dice": score using dice's coefficient.
-It calculates a percentage based on the template and token text similarity, score is ignored if it's under the configured 'diceComparisonThreshold' value.
+The plugin scores by token equality; If one token fails the comparison the template will be scored 0.

 The action template string is a list of tokens separated by white space.
 You can use the ';' separator to provide alternative templates, the '|' to provide alternative tokens and the '?' suffix to make a token optional.